Vyral/base-template/_posts/2018-08-08-whats-true-for-the-area-may-not-be-true-for-your-market.md

 Over the course of the last month in the Triangle area real estate market, a few important changes have taken place.
 First, closed sales are down 3.5% and listings are down 4.2%, but the median price is up by about 6%.&nbsp;

 These statistics reflect the basic principle of supply and demand.
 Inventory has dipped, so demand (and therefore price) has risen.
-Currently, there’s just 2.5 months’ worth of supply in our area, which means that if no new properties were listed in that time, we would run out of available homes.&nbsp;
+Currently, there are just 2.5 months’ worth of supply in our area, which means that if no new properties were listed in that time, we would run out of available homes.&nbsp;

 Still, these statistics reflect our area as a whole. **When you examine market trends, you should always do so with the understanding that overall figures may not apply to your specific market.** In Wake Forest, for example, the median sales price is $350,000.
 This is much higher than the $275,000 median sales price recorded across the larger Triangle Area MLS.&nbsp;